morrowevanj/megr2157-portfolio/docs/assignments/A02/index.md

 Below is the specifications of the entire assembly such that the practical representation of the Truss in Solid Works can be checked with the theoretical calculations that were previously made.
 <img width="677" height="565" alt="Screenshot 2026-08-31 150253" src="https://github.com/user-attachments/assets/db29f102-e2c3-4128-b538-5fc295ee411d" />

+**5. Lesson Learned**

+I learned a lot through this project.
+From the beginning, I had not used Solid Works in over a year and jumping back into it I had to review its uses.
+Then I learned about the real world application of stress and strength and how they impact your calculations.
+Similar to internal forces shear force is very important to calculate for in addition to your safety factor which I was no aware of.
+This assignment took be a total of a week to complete with a combined 12 hours.
+I have learned that this class requires time management and focus.
+Much of my time was spent just figuring out what I needed to do while maybe 25% of the time was actually doing the work.
+I believe I have submitted high quality work while completing it efficiently.

+**6. Likelihood of Failure**

+Part 1:

+Part 2:

+**CAD Links**